youngung/abaqusPy/README.md

 * Full size E8 element tensile tests.
  Multi element tests using a full-size E8 standard uniaxial tensile bar.

+ $> abaqus cae noGUI=uni.py

+* 2D draw-bending / springback simulation using epl.f - with yld2000-2d

+ $> abaqus cae noGUI=spring.py

+ This will fetch springback_std_both.inp and copy it and modify it to use yld2000-2d as the constitutive model.

 User Materials
 --------------